We've produced guidance for junior doctors on the impact of COVID-19 on your contract terms and conditions.

 It is therefore crucial that these protections must continue to be applied in full whilst managing the ongoing COVID-19 pandemic.
 All junior doctor rotas, including COVID-19 rotas, must adhere in full to the T&Cs.

-Read more about the how the BMA believes junior doctor rotas should be managed during the second wave of the pandemic.
+Read more about the how the BMA believes junior doctor rotas should be managed during the pandemic.

 Changes to your rota and pay

 If you are given a new rota or it is revised, it must be appropriately analysed to calculate your pay in accordance with the requirements of the 2016 TCS, even if the new rota does not comply with all the hours and rest limits of the 2016 TCS.

 This includes the provisions regarding basic/enhanced hours, average weekly hours, weekend allowance, on-call allowance, etc.

 This does not need to take the form of a full formal work schedule, but must at a minimum contain:

 - a clear rota template

 - calculation of hours and rest requirements (including prospective cover of out of hours)